digital-land/digital-land/content/project/developer-contributions/index.md

 #### Questions we're asking

 Finding published viability assessments is extremely difficult.
-Would providing an index of viability assessments, along with key information be of value to local authorities and interested members of the community?
+Would providing an index of viability assessments, along with important information, be of value to local authorities and interested members of the community?

 #### What we tested